eeeschwartz/next/lexingtonky.gov.md

 * Rather than being focused on quickly facilitating action, it is largely an information broadcast model.
 * The content is lengthy, lacks structure, and often falls out of date.
 * The content management system is difficult to use, even for experienced content creators.
-* Updating the website is largely a secondary task that increases workload for public servants rather than creating efficiencies that decrease it.
+* Updating the website is largely a secondary task that increases workload for public servants rather than creating efficiencies that make work easier.

 ## Goals of the redesign